 - Field settlement offers and negotiate on your behalf;

 - Fight to get the money you deserve.[/hc-callout]

 What If the Insurance Company Will Not Offer a Fair Settlement or Denies My Claim?

-If we do not resolve your claim in mediation, we can get a hearing in front of a Workers’ Compensation judge.
-We can file an appeal with the 1st District Court of Appeal if we are not satisfied with the judge’s decision.
+If we do not resolve your claim in mediation, we can get a hearing before a Workers’ Compensation judge.
+We can file an appeal with the 1st District Court of Appeal if we are unsatisfied with the judge’s decision.
 The Law Firm of Anidjar & Levine will do whatever it takes to get you the Workers’ Compensation benefits you deserve.